 Sexual Orientation/Gender Identity Discrimination

-In June 2020, the Supreme Court held that Title VII of the Civil Rights Act prohibits employers of more than 15 employees from discriminating against applicants and employees because of sexual orientation and/or gender identity with regard to hiring, firing, pay, job assignments, promotions, layoffs, training, benefits and other terms and conditions of employment.
+In June 2020, the Supreme Court held that Title VII of the Civil Rights Act prohibits employers of more than 15 employees from discriminating against employees and applicants because of sexual orientation and/or gender identity with regard to hiring, firing, pay, job assignments, promotions, layoffs, training, benefits and other terms and conditions of employment.

-Examples of Sexual Orientation and Gender Identity Discrimination Include:
+Examples of Sexual Orientation and Gender Identity Discrimination:

-- Firing an employee because they are planning or has made a gender transition.
+- Firing an employee because of sexual orientation or gender identity

-- Harassing an employee due to sexual activity or orientation.
+- Harassing an employee due to sexual orientation or gender identity

-- Allowing an employee’s sexual orientation or gender identity to play a role in promotional decisions.
+- Allowing an employee’s sexual orientation or gender identity to influence promotional decisions, performance evaluations, or disciplinary actions

-If you have been subjected to discrimination because of your sexual orientation or gender identity, contact Rich Daugherty.
-He is experienced in representing clients who have been victims of this discrimination in the workplace and will fight to protect your rights.
+If you’ve been subjected to discrimination based on your sexual orientation or gender identity, contact Rich Daugherty.
+He will fight to protect your rights.